| must have been already dizzy from the heat to have

 much wiser to return, pausing under every shady tree to cool off before

+plunging out into the unbearable sunshine again.
 It was while resting beneath one over-arching tree

 that I became aware of a bird singing just over my head.
 It was an